wevm/abitype/README.md

 | `IntType`             | `any`                           | `number`                                                              | TypeScript type to use for `int<M>` and `uint<M>` values, where `M <= 48`.                               |
 | `StrictAbiType`       | `boolean`                       | `false`                                                               | When set, validates `AbiParameter`'s `type` against `AbiType`.                                           |

+> **Warning**
+>
+> When configuring `ArrayMaxDepth`, `FixedArrayMinLength`, and `FixedArrayMaxLength`, there are trade-offs.
+For example, choosing a non-false value for `ArrayMaxDepth` and increasing the range between `FixedArrayMinLength` and `FixedArrayMaxLength` will make your types more exhaustive, but will also slow down the compiler for type checking, autocomplete, etc.

 Configuration options are customizable using [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).
 Just install `abitype` (make sure versions match) and extend the `Config` interface either directly in your code or in a `d.ts` file (e.g. `abi.d.ts`):

 ```ts